-- A record is made of an allegation/concern, along with supporting information.
-This is then entered on the file of the child, and the 06.1a Child welfare and protection summary is completed and placed in the front of the child's file. - · If the allegation refers to more than one child, this is recorded in each child's file - · If relevant, a child protection referral is made, with details held on the child's file.
+- A record is made of an allegation/concern, along with supporting information, using 06.1b Safeguarding incident reporting form; normally by the practitioner who has observed the incident.
+This is then entered on the file of the child, and the Child welfare and protection summary is completed and placed in the front of the child's file. - If the allegation refers to more than one child, this is recorded in each child's file

+• If relevant, a child protection referral is made, with details held on the child's file.